Bringing a Comic Book Hero to Life

 Effects artists used a combination of digital modeling, animation, CAD and 3D printing to build the massive S.T.R.I.P.E. armor for the new "Stargirl" series.

 When engineers tackle big projects—designing a new car, a robot or a drone—the process often takes years to go from concept to the final product.
-Imagine the pressure on a designer who has been asked to come up with something big—say, a robotic supersuit that will be used to keep the forces of evil from conquering the world—and only a few weeks in which to do so.
+Imagine the pressure on a designer who has been asked to come up with something big—say, a robotic supersuit that will be used to keep the forces of evil from conquering the world—and has been given only a few weeks in which to do so.

 In the comic and the TV show, S.T.R.I.P.E. is built and operated by Pat Dugan, a gifted mechanic and superhero sidekick (played by Luke Wilson in the series).
 As in most superhero movies, the action sequences featuring the armor are digitally rendered by Zoic Studios, but the producers of the series also commissioned a life-size physical prop.
 That’s because the actors have to frequently climb on and into the armor, which would have greatly increased the cost of the digital animation.